 I’m going to go with the assumption you’ve already taken advantage of military travel discounts.
 Also make sure you get TSA PreCheck if you are eligible (active military members, including Guard and Reserve can get free TSA PreCheck).
 TSA PreCheck is a huge time-saver when flying!

 Shades of Green Does Not Have an Airport Shuttle Bus.
-It’s important to not that Shades of Green does not have an airport shuttle.
-So you need to make your way to Shades of Green on your own.
-And, since Shades of Green isn’t a Disney World Resort, you won’t be eligible for the Disney Magical Express from the airport.
-So plan on renting a car, taking a local area shuttle, a taxi, or hiring a ride share service such as Uber or Lyft.
+Shades of Green does not have an airport shuttle, so you need to make your way to Shades of Green on your own.
+Since Shades of Green isn’t a Disney World Resort, you won’t be eligible for the Disney Magical Express from the airport.
+So plan on renting a car, taking a local area shuttle, or hiring a ride share service such as Uber or Lyft.

 Is a Car Rental Necessary?
-You will need to look at your travels plans to decide if you want to rent a car or not.
+This depends on your travel plans.
 As mentioned above, Shades of Green does have free shuttle buses to Disney World locations, and inexpensive shuttles to other Orlando attractions.
-If you decide to rent a car, take a look at whether or not you need it for the entire trip, or just a few days.
+If you rent a car, decide whether you need it for the entire trip or just a few days.

-That said, you could easily get away without a rental car, or just using a rental car for a few days.
+That said, you could easily get away without a rental car, or renting for a few days.
 Shades of Green has an Alamo Rental Car on location, which would make it very easy to rent a car to and from the airport, and use the Shades of Green shuttle service on the days in between.
 This is something we may do on our next trip to Shades of Green.